About the Program

 The program will support the goals of creating a scientific research community of young scholars in the Mekong - U.S. Partnership member countries with the following activities:

-NOTE: Due to the COVID-19 pandemic, the 2022 program has been redesigned as a virtual experience.
-Participants selected for the 2022 Agritech Incubator program will attend virtual sessions delivered by Arizona State University faculty to explore and identify opportunities in the agricultural value chain to find scalable and repeatable business models.
-The program will conclude with a virtual Demo Day-style competition or an in-person event at one of the participating countries, in which teams will present an investor pitch for a chance to win up to $15,000 USD in seed funding.
+NOTE: Due to the COVID-19 pandemic, the 2022 program has been redesigned as a hybrid experience.
+Participants selected for the 2022 Agricultural Technology and Innovation program will attend virtual sessions delivered by Arizona State University faculty to explore and identify opportunities in the agricultural value chain to find scalable and repeatable business models.
+If permitted by health regulations, the program will include a 1-week in-person session in Ho Chi Minh City, Vietnam.
+The in-person week will conclude with an investor-style pitch competition, in which participants will present their business models for a chance to win up to $15,000 USD in seed funding.

 4-Week Thematic Placement Program